 Failure of treatment due to persisting or relapsing S. aureus bacteremia/endocarditis may be due to reduced daptomycin susceptibility (as evidenced by increasing MIC of the S. aureus isolate) [see Clinical Trials].

-There are limited data available from the cSSSI clinical trials regarding clinical efficacy of daptomycin treatment in patients with CrCL < 50 mL/min; only 31/534 (6%) patients treated with daptomycin in the intent-to-treat (ITT) population had a baseline CrCL < 50 mL/min.
-Table 2 shows the number of patients by CrCL and treatment group who were clinical successes in the cSSSI trials.
+Limited data are available from the two Phase 3 complicated skin and skin structure infection (cSSSI) trials regarding clinical efficacy of CUBICIN treatment in patients with creatinine clearance (CLCR) < 50 mL/min; only 31/534 (6%) patients treated with CUBICIN in the intent-totreat (ITT) population had a baseline CLCR < 50 mL/min.
+Table 2 shows the number of patients by renal function and treatment group who were clinical successes in the Phase 3 cSSSI trials.

-Table 2: Clinical Success Rates by Treatment Group and
+Table 2: Clinical Success Rates by Renal Function and

-Renal Function in the Daptomycin cSSSI Clinical Trials (Population: ITT)
+Treatment Group in Phase 3 cSSSI Trials (Population: ITT)

 |50-70 mL/min||25/38 (66%)||30/48 (63%)|